 then My burden will actually become to you something light.

-You will be bearing it without knowing your bearing it because I will be in you bearing it with you.’
+You will be bearing it without knowing you’re bearing it, because I will be in you bearing it with you.’

 Our understanding changed; our heart reshaped so that it may continue “with persevering endurance in good work”

-This is what the Apostle Paul tells us leads us into the new paradigm of understanding which marks the life of a true believer (again, metanoia).
+The “chrēstós of God” is what, therefore, leads us into the new paradigm of understanding, which come to mark the life of a true believer.
 This is what reshapes our “heart, which was formerly

 “hard and impenitent (ametanóētos: Literally ‘unable [a] to repent’ [metanoéō])